NationalSecurityAgency/qgis-densityanalysis-plugin/readme.md

     <div style="text-align:center"><img src="help/graduated.png" alt="Graduated algorithm"></div>

     This parallels the layer styling panel.
 It does not include all the styling parameters, but focuses on those which are important for heatmap styling.
 Select your input layer, the style field, select one of the color ramp names, mode and number of classes.
-Mode can be Equal Count (Quantile), Equal Interval, Logarithmic scale ,Natural Breaks (Jenks), Pretty Breaks, or Standard Deviation.
+Mode can be Equal Count (Quantile), Equal Interval, Logarithmic scale, Natural Breaks (Jenks), Pretty Breaks, or Standard Deviation.
 If ***No feature outlines*** is checked, then the features will not have outlines.

 * <img src="icons/random.png" alt="Random style" width="24" height="24"> ***Apply a random categorized style*** - This applies a random categorized style to a layer.